GANDHI LEGACY TOUR OF INDIA 2017 – 2018

 Leading this unique Gandhian legacy tour to India are Dr. Arun Gandhi, grandson of Mahatma Gandhi, and his son Tushar Gandhi.
 Join GWEI on this once-in-a-life-time opportunity to hear Dr. Gandhi’s first-hand personal stories about his grandfather and to retrace the footsteps of the great teacher of Satyagraha – non-violent direct action.
 Dr. Gandhi is a retired journalist, having written for the Times of India for 30 years.
 He is a tireless activist for peace, conflict resolution, prisoners’ rights, and is a much sought-after speaker.
 This tour will also show you how Gandhian principles are applied today in conflict resolution situations and sustainable development projects, despite persistent poverty and inequality in India.

 The tour begins in Mumbai and end in New Delhi.
-You will visit the center established by Indian physicist and activist, Dr. Vandana Shiva, a leader in the resistance movement to corporate-dominated Globalization.
-Travel to the Muslim and Hindu city of Ahmedabad in the state of Gujarat, to visit the Sabarmati Ashram, Gandhi’s headquarters during his most active years of resistance to colonial rule.
+You will visit the Barefoot College, the work of the Waterman of India Rajendra Singh, and previous tours we visited the center established by Indian physicist and activist, Dr. Vandana Shiva, a leader in the resistance movement to corporate-dominated Globalization.
+We travel to the Muslim and Hindu city of Ahmedabad in the state of Gujarat, to visit the Sabarmati Ashram, Gandhi’s headquarters during his most active years of resistance to colonial rule.
 The tour will visit Gandhi’s home, his headquarters and an ashram where he lived.
 You will visit the rural area of Sangli, southeast of Mumbai, where you will see exciting grass-roots projects in agriculture, housing, weaving, sugar processing, people’s culture, and more.
 Modern India will come to life as we visit development cooperatives, ashrams and self-help groups that have been founded on Gandhian Principles.
 A full spectrum of the religious, cultural, political and historical aspects of India will be included on this our as well.

 The tour will start in Mumbai on December 29th and pass through some of the most interesting and socially active areas of the states of Maharashtra & Gujarat.